github/training-kit/paths/electron/starting-with-electron/06-add-to-index.md

   1. Start the app again by typing `electron-forge start`.
 At this point, you should only see text without graphics or functionality.
   1. Quit the app by pressing `Ctrl` + `C` in your Command Line Interface.

+  See [this commit](https://github.com/githubteacher/electron-app/commit/76425084bc5419e8c291a41dae62bb1f0208d581) as an example of what to take away and what to add in this step.

   > If you don't understand everything in the `.html` file, that's okay.
 Remember the resources listed [at the beginning of the course](./#software-skills), and know you can always go back and learn more!

 show-me-how: